 Unfortunately, despite these massive claims, few studies exist to actually validate them.
-While some studies do exist, some are actually conflicting, such as in the case of CBD reducing the effects of THC (some studies show it to exacerbate problems), and in reducing issues with anxiety (CBD and THC are shown to exacerbate issues with anxiety and paranoia).
+Although, even with a lack of research, people suffering from some of these medical conditions do find that medical marijuana can have a reducing effect on their symptoms.
+In some areas of the world, marijuana is legal for medical purposes, given that you have a medical marijuana card.
+People can find out whether they qualify for a card by visiting somewhere similar to these Virginia Beach cannabis physicians.
+Although it’s not proven that marijuana will help, it may relax some of your symptoms.Some studies are actually conflicting, such as in the case of CBD reducing the effects of THC (some studies show it to exacerbate problems), and in reducing issues with anxiety (CBD and THC are shown to exacerbate issues with anxiety and paranoia).
 However, with less than a few decades of real research conducted on a national scale, most studies are still too small and not comprehensive enough to provide a common consensus on whether CBD does or does not impact health in the way proponents claim.

 Treating Addiction – CBD is very commonly touted as an addiction treatment, despite no real studies existing in evidence of this fact.
 In fact, one study that reported marijuana use reduction with CBD was later shown to have just one patient.
 Others are primarily performed on rats and mice.
 And, most that have been performed on humans include a small number of test subjects, with the current maximum (this may change at any time) including just 24 patients.
 This is important for anyone considering using CBD to reduce drug use, as there are no real clinical trials with large study groups and controls and those that do exist are not typically human trials.